IPVanish Pros & Cons

 We were unable to find any data being sent across our network in plain text.
 We found no unencrypted TCP or UDP traffic, and no HTTP or DNS traffic traveling in plain text.

-IPVanish has dedicated apps for all major platforms including Windows, MacOS, iOS, Android, Linux and more
+IPVanish has dedicated apps for all major platforms including Windows, macOS, iOS, Android, Amazon Fire TV, and Linux.

 The VPN is easily configurable and you can even install it on your router for network-wide protection.